gary-archer/oauth.websample2/README.md

 An OAuth code sample to extend the [initial code sample](https://github.com/gary-archer/oauth.websample1) with the following behaviors:

-- The SPA uses the traditional OpenID connect flow, with session management features.
+- The SPA uses the traditional OpenID connect flow, with a complete application lifecycle.
 - The API combines claims-based authorization with finer-grained business permissions.
-- The SPA and API use both OAuth user attributes and business user attributes.
+- The SPA and API both use OAuth user attributes and business user attributes.

+The SPA demonstrates the original PKCE flow with tokens in the browser, which is no longer recommended in 2021.\
+The SPA also demonstrates some usability problems with iframe-based silent token renewal.\
+See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for a hardened implementation.

 ## Views